bcgsc/kollector/README.md

 * [BWA](http://bio-bwa.sourceforge.net)
 * [Samtools](http://www.htslib.org/)

-The binaries for the above tools are needed to be added to your path.The easiest way to install these tools is to install[linuxbrew](http://linuxbrew.sh/) and add linuxbrew binary to your `PATH`:
+The binaries for the above tools are needed to be added to your path.The easiest way to install these tools is to install [Linuxbrew](http://linuxbrew.sh/) and add linuxbrew binary to your `PATH`:

 ```{r}
 export PATH="$HOME/.linuxbrew/bin:$PATH"